Sacred Facade Lighting Design of Makassar Cathedral

 Additionally, the project had to consider the impact of artificial lighting on nearby residents, urban nighttime ambience, and environmental light pollution.

+Our preliminary design study began with understanding the architectural language and spiritual significance of the cathedral itself.
 Instead of uniformly illuminating the entire building, the lighting composition was carefully layered to reveal:

 Architectural depth